Texas Security Deposit Law

 Penalty for Late Return

-Bad faith: $100 plus three times the portion wrongfully withheld, plus reasonable attorney's fees
+Bad faith: $100 plus three times the amount wrongfully withheld, plus reasonable attorney's fees

 Additional Notes